C-Monaghan/PhD-Resources/README.md

   - [ggstatsplot](https://indrajeetpatil.github.io/ggstatsplot/): An extension of ggplot2 package for creating graphics with details from statistical tests included in the information-rich plots themselves.
   - [ggeasy](https://jonocarroll.github.io/ggeasy/): Easy implementations for many of the *theme()* arguments in ggplot2.

+- [easystats](https://github.com/easystats): collection of R packages, which aims to provide a unifying and consistent framework to "tame, discipline, and harness the scary R statistics and their pesky models".

 ## Literature Review